-Encourage personnel to read guidance from the Frequently Asked Questions, including:
+Encourage personnel to read guidance from the COVID-19 frequently asked questions webpage, including:

 - What do I do if I feel sick? - What do I do if I have confirmed or suspected COVID-19? - I may have been exposed to COVID-19.
 What should I do?